 The Management and Coordination team (WP1), has been providing ongoing support to all partners where necessary.
 Further, it recently submitted deliverables D1.3 – the initial Knowledge and Management Plan – and D1.4 – the periodic report for the Innovative Medicines Initiative.
 In addition, it is coordinating the 6th General Assembly Meeting (GAM) which will take place in October.

 ROADMAP colleagues from the Outcome Definition team (WP2), are preparing a publication on what outcomes are important to people with Mild Cognitive Impairment or Alzheimer’s disease (AD), their carers and healthcare professionals.
-Further, as an addition to D2.3 the Stakeholder-generated lists of priority real-world evidence (RWE) relevant outcomes for AD, they are working on a supplement entitled: “Priority AD-outcomes from Health Technology Assessment (HTA) and regulatory agencies”.
+Further, as an addition to D2.3 the Stakeholder-generated lists of priority real-world evidence (RWE) relevant outcomes for AD, they recently submitted a supplement entitled: “Priority AD-outcomes from Health Technology Assessment (HTA) and regulatory agencies”.
 The team is also about to submit a manuscript for publication reporting the findings of their recently completed systematic literature review.
 Other publications are also in preparation, revolving around outcome prioritisation and meaningful disease progression delay across the AD spectrum.
-Finally, the team is preparing deliverable D2.4, the Real World Evidence progression marker and outcome classification matrix for AD.
+Finally, the team submitted deliverable D2.4, the Real World Evidence progression marker and outcome classification matrix for AD.

 The Real World Evidence (RWE) identification team (WP3), have assembled writing teams and started to work on deliverable D3.3: “Update on potential data sources with real-world evidence (RWE) data in Europe”.
 Also, they are working with the teams from WP4 and WP5 regarding ongoing data requests.
 Further, they are collaborating with the teams from WP2, WP4, WP5 and WP6 to refine the data cube outcome measure definitions.
 Fingerprinting of several additional cohort data is ongoing and will contribute to D3.3 and the data cube.